An official website of the State of Georgia government.

 For all other questions for the Department of Law, contact the main office: (404) 656-3300

-The lawfully ordered execution of Marion Wilson, Jr. for the 1996 murder of Donovan Corey Parks was carried out this evening at 9:52 p.m. at the Georgia Diagnostic and Classification Center in Jackson, Georgia.
-The sentence was carried out after the United States Supreme Court denied Wilson’s request for a stay of execution.
+ATLANTA, GA - The lawfully ordered execution of Ray Jefferson Cromartie for the 1994 murder of Richard Slysz was carried out this evening at 10:59 p.m. at the Georgia Diagnostic and Classification Center in Jackson, Georgia.
+The sentence was carried out after the United States Supreme Court denied Cromartie’s request for a stay of execution.